- Cookworthy, Room 405h, Drakes Circus, Plymouth, PL4 8AA

 Roles on external bodies

-Knowledge and expertise in international trade procedures, evolution of world trade and the main trading blocs, trade facilitation, global value chains.
+Knowledge and expertise in international trade, trade facilitation and global value chains.
+Teaching at Undergraduate and MSc levels

 Personal Tutoring and Employability

 Although not an academic module, this is certainly an important part of my role.
 To help students understand that human capital is made of knowledge, skills and understanding of the real world of work is essential.
 However, to explain that in real life attitude matters most and provides a leverage to make us who we are in a holistic sense is something I value and a responsibility I take very wholeheartedly.
 It is equally important to help students recognise and develop skills that industry will need in the years to come so that they can make informed career choices and achieve the best of their potential.